Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Introduction

-Fineman and Sheridan~\cite{DBLP:conf/spaa/FinemanS15} studied a first generalization of the problem by considering that the jobs have arbitrary processing times.
-They focused on the multiple-machine-non-preemptive case where the execution of a job is not allowed to be interrupted once it has been started.
-Given that the feasibility problem is NP-hard, they considered a {\em resource-augmentation} \cite{DBLP:journals/jacm/KalyanasundaramP00} version of the problem.
-They were able to relate this version with the classical {\em machine-minimization} problem \cite{DBLP:journals/algorithmica/PhillipsSTW02} in the following way: suppose there is an $s$-speed $\alpha$-approximation algorithm for the machine-minimization problem, then there is an $O(\alpha)$-machine $s$-speed $O(\alpha)$-approximation for the resource-augmentation version of the problem of minimizing the number of calibrations.
-Here we consider some additional generalizations of the model of Bender et al. More precisely, we consider that: (i) the jobs may have arbitrary processing times and that the preemption of the jobs is allowed, and/or (ii) there are several types of calibrations, and/or (iii) the calibrations are not instantaneous but require machine time.
-For these generalizations, we focus on the complexity status of the associated optimization problem and we propose either an optimal polynomial time algorithm or an NP-hardness proof.
+\cite{FinemanS15} studied a first generalization of the problem by considering that the jobs have arbitrary processing times.
+They considered the multiple-machine case where jobs cannot be interrupted once it has been started.
+Since the feasibility problem is NP-hard, they considered a {\em resource-augmentation} version of the problem (\cite{KalyanasundaramP00}).
+They were able to relate this version with the classical {\em machine-minimization} problem (\cite{PhillipsSTW02}) in the following way.
+Suppose there is an $s$-speed $\alpha$-approximation algorithm for the machine-minimization problem, then there is a $O(\alpha)$-machine $s$-speed $O(\alpha)$-approximation for the resource-augmentation version of the problem of minimizing the number of calibrations.